andrey-mokhov/graphql-php/docs/en/spiral/argument.md

 >
 > To define field arguments instead of implementing the `ArgumentInterface` interface
 > use the `Andi\GraphQL\Argument\Argument` class, it already implements auxiliary
-> interfaces, and the required values ​​can be set in the constructor.
+> interfaces, and the required values can be set in the constructor.

 An example implementation of the `ArgumentInterface` interface (see the `getArguments` method):